 For trusted advice, read this article on Exercise in Pregnancy from the UK’s National Health Service and this article by Bea Romo of Supermums, where she outlines the kind of exercises you can safely do during pregnancy.

 On this page, we go through some of the options available to you in Brussels and the surrounding area.
 Remember, if you are in any doubt as to whether or not a certain activity is suitable, talk with your care provider.

 There are various prenatal fitness classes on offer:

-- Johanna Tilly (no website currently, but you can find out more on Johanna’s Facebook page) offers prenatal fitness classes that are a mix of prenatal yoga, prenatal pilates and adapted gym exercises.
+- Johanna Tilly (see Johanna’s village profile and Facebook page) offers prenatal fitness classes that are a mix of prenatal yoga, prenatal pilates and adapted gym exercises.
 The classes are intended for expectant mums who already did regular exercise or who are feeling very fit during pregnancy and who want to prepare their pelvic floor for birth and strengthen the rest of their body.
 Many women like to combine these classes with Johanna’s relaxing prenatal yoga classes in order to get the best out of both worlds: fitness and strength and relaxation, stretching and mum-baby-connection.

 Group and individual lessons offered, online and in-person.
 Contact her at: email@example.com to find out more about classes she’s currently running.

 Johanna also offers post-natal fitness classes, as well as a range of postpartum support.

 - Supermums offers a range of fitness classes for mums, whatever stage they’re at.
 For expectant mums, SuperBellies is a soft and safe prenatal gym classes, adapted for each stage of pregnancy that will allow you to be in shape when the time comes to give birth.
 Supermums also offers post-natal fitness classes.